russtoku/uipa/data/seed/Seeding.md

   that the public bodies were imported.

-### Loading all public bodies
+### Load Public Bodies - All of the data

-If the first test loading of the database with the very small set of data works, you can load the full set of public bodies.
+If the first test loading of the database with the very small set of data works, you can load the full set of public bodies from these files:

+- 2024-03-24-categories.json
+- 2024-03-24-public-bodies-fixed.csv

+#### Reset your database

 - Stop your Django server by pressing Ctl-C in the terminal window running the server.